 Toyota Sienna owners have reported 13 problems related to accelerator pedal (under the vehicle speed control category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Toyota Sienna based on all problems reported for the Sienna.

 2013 Toyota Sienna.
 Consumer writes in regards to accelerator problems.
 The consumer stated the accelerator pedal momentarily became stuck in the open position.
 After starting the vehicle and driving for three miles, the pedal did not release when he moved his foot from the accelerator pedal and pressed on the brake.